Website Rebuilds

 Sometimes that works.
 Sometimes the foundation is the problem.
 If the site can't support better service pages, proof, SEO, mobile behavior, and conversion paths, patching it becomes more expensive than rebuilding it.

-Here is how to tell when your contractor website needs a real rebuild.
+Here's how to tell when your contractor website needs a real rebuild.

 The message is wrong or too vague